tehnomaan/slimdbsync/README.md

 # Data Types

-SlimDbSync supports these Java types by:
+SlimDbSync supports these Java types:
 String, byte, Byte, short, Short, int, Integer, long, Long, float, Float, double, Double, BigDecimal, byte[], Timestamp, Instant, Date, LocalDate, LocalDateTime, ZonedDateTime, enum.

 Be aware that PostgreSQL does not store timezone id into record (even when data type is _with time zone_).
 Therefore, all time-related columns store correct instant in time, but have lost the original timezone id.